 An antimicrobial plastic additive offers valuable protection for polymers.
-It is incorporated into a wide variety of plastics & polymeric materials to prolong their life, maintain their aesthetic appeal, or reduce surface bioburden.
+It is incorporated into a wide variety of plastics & polymeric materials to prevent growth of microorganisms.
+This prolong their life, maintains their aesthetic appeal and reduces surface bioburden.

 Our Ultra-Fresh antimicrobial treatments are applicable to all types of polymer manufacturing including injection or rotational moulding, extrusion, blown film, calendaring, or coatings.